Jerry Bowyer: Business interests

 Bowyer is the founder of Newsmakers Leadership Group, "a research and media company targeted at leaders", and its research and consulting arm, Verity Research & Media.
 Verity produces the Pennsylvania Newsmakers show, and does other research and media work.
 He is also the chairman of Bowyer Media, a company specializing in radio and television production, print and internet publishing, and economic analysis.

 Jerry Bowyer is an economist for the Ronald Blue & Co.
 Investment Policy Committee, where he has helped to develop an approach to economics and investment known as Principled Reasoning.
 Principled Reasoning seeks to replace predominant academic models for portfolio risk assessment which are based on variability or volatility with models based on adherence with certain fundamental principles of human flourishing.
 According to a Principled Reasoning approach to risk, when nations violate fundamental principles they add inherent risk to their investment climate requiring higher risk premiums in valuations in order to compensate for the higher risk level.

 Personal

 Bowyer graduated from Robert Morris University.
 He lives in Boston, Pennsylvania, with his wife, Susan.
-The two have home-schooled their seven children.
+The two have home-schooled their seven children, four of whom are from his first wife.

 In the early 1990s, Bowyer was the executive director of the National Reform Association, an organization with close ties to the Reformed Presbyterian Church of North America,.
+He since has distanced himself from reformed and presbyterian theology and polity.
 He called for creation of a "theocracy" in America: "Christocracy, the rule of Christ over the nation," he called it once, according to a 1999 Washington Post article.
 Bowyer changed his position on religion and state in the mid 90s and frequently asserted his disagreements with the religious right and agreements with the position of the founding fathers on his radio program.

 Bowyer has previously blogged on crosswalk.com, a "Christ-centered, for-profit corporation", and is an Anglican Vestryman.